robertzak133/BTC-Reverse/README.md

 | wrloop | wrloop - Write files and delete files when disk full | |

 # Carving the a Browning .BRN file

+See [Linouth/iCatch-V50-Playground](https://github.com/Linouth/iCatch-V50-Playground).
+The BTC .BRN firmware file consists of the followign elements:

+* BRN Header
+* Offset1: There is binary code here in Browning firmware iamges, including an application and the RTOS, but I can find no evidence that this program is ever used, or that it is stored in the EERPOM.
+Since it is not stored in EEPROM, it cannot be used by the camera, which relies on EEPROM to survive regular low power modes.

+* Offset 2 Header: Header describing the number and extent of file systems ** Offset 2.A : "A:\" File system
+** Offset 2.B: "B:\" File system
+* Offset 3: Main application and RTOS
+* Offset 4:
+* Offset 5:
+* Offset 6:
+* Magic String: "PROMETHEUS" -- note this is outside of the length of the file set in the BRN Header.
+The presence of this string at the end of the file is one of the consistency checks the camera firmware peforms before it will load a new .BRN file.

 # Extracting EEPROM image

+TODO -- find file location -- contains a C-program for Windows (Visual Studio 2017) which extracts the contents of the EEPROM from the debug serial port and stores them as a binary (or .hex) format file.

+TODO -- put in command line arguments for output filename.
+If .bin -- use binary format; if .hex; use hex format, else complain

+This takes a while at 115200 Baud.

 # Extracting DRAM image

+The DRAM on the BTC-{7A, 8A} starts at 0x80000000 and extends to 0x80FFFFFF (16 MBytes).
+DRAM contains the RTOS and Application, stack, global vairables, and buffers used for profile database.
+The contents of DRAM is lost every time the camera goes into low power state waiting for a trigger and is loaded from EEPROM everty time camera wakes up and takes a picture.
+The time to laod DRAM from the EEPROM (approximately 350 ms) is the most significant source of "trigger delay" for the camera.

+The contents of DRAM can be transferred to a binary format file on the SD card (D:\ file system) by using the following command from the debug serial port:

+cmd> cd
+cmd> write D:\btc-7a-memory-image.bin 0x80000000 8000000

+(execute this command while the camera is in "playback mode" to avoid interence of timeouts)

 # Ghidra

+# Manual Patch Creation

+# Source Code Inseration

+For more complex pathces, it is desirable to write the patch (a new, or existing function) in C and integrate it into the existing binary.

+Find a place for the patch: There are few areas in the binary which are left "free" of code in which to insert a patch of any signficiant new code.
+The most effective method I have found for creating this space is to rewrite a function which is oversized because it supports more options than the trail camear hardare supports.

+Example:  setDigitalEffect -- supports 16 different digital effects, only two of which are used by the trail camera.
+The existing function, spanning some 3KBytes, can be greatly reduced in size by referencing the only two modes -- default and black and white -- supported by the camera.
+The newly created space (\~ 2000 Bytes) can be used for a new function.

+Use Ghidra to resolve necessary external memory and fucntion addresses.
+Write these into the linker sript file.

+Compose the patch in C, declaring external memory and function references

 # Patcher

+Python code which take a manual patch, or a patch generated by C-code path (above) and writes it into a iven application binary image, overwriting the previous contents.

 # BRN file Creator

+Takes copies of
+* BRN Header
+* Offset1: There is binary code here in Browning firmware iamges, including an application and the RTOS, but I can find no evidence that this program is ever used, or that it is stored in the EERPOM.
+Since it is not stored in EEPROM, it cannot be used by the camera, which relies on EEPROM to survive regular low power modes.

+** Offset 2.A : "A:\" File system
+** Offset 2.B: "B:\" File system
+* Offset 3: Main application and RTOS
+* Offset 4:
+* Offset 5:
+* Offset 6:
+* Magic String: "PROMETHEUS" -- note this is outside of the length of the file set in the BRN Header.
+The presence of this string at the end of the file is one of the consistency checks the camera firmware peforms before it will load a new .BRN file.

+Creates a consisten

+Offset2.A, offset 2.B, Offset 3 and creates:

+* BRN Header
+* Offset 2 Header (based on the file system sizes in Offet2.A and Offset 2.B files)

+Then assembles all of these file into the specified output .BRN file.
+This file can then be transferred to an SD card and loaded into the BTC via the "Update Firmware" option.

+# Example 1: Hand patch to remove "black and white" from setDigitalEffect function

+# Exampel 2: Compiled C-code patch: reduce size of "setDigitalEffect" function and use the available space for a new function that extends the string printed at the bottom of the screen during Playback.

 # References

+* [Converting a Trail Camera from IR to White Flash] (https://ouroneacrefarm.com/winterberry-wildlife/) Blog post showing use of these tools to modify software in support of converting the BTC-7A from IR to White flash.

+* [Linouth/iCatch-V50-Playground](https://github.com/Linouth/iCatch-V50-Playground): reverse engineering site aimed at reversing action cameras, also based on iCatch/SunPlus IP.
+Structure of .BRN file is identifcal, but relatively simpler, since BTC does not compress any of the files in the file-system.

 * [iCatch V35 Prduct Overview](https://www.icatchtek.com/ProductContent/1e74aa9e8e3c4bdcbfc5ee0f9c1a8206)